adventuremomblog

 Many species of whales prefer the warmer waters during the breeding season.

-In the summer months, humpback whales spend the majority of their time in the Arctic Ocean and near the chilly waters of New England.
+In the summer months, humpback whales spend most of their time in the Arctic Ocean and near the chilly waters of New England.

 Did We See Whales During Our Whale Watching Tour?